 This race might be one of the most unique open water swimming events because of the opportunity for spectators to watch the swimmers throughout the course.
 Within walking distance from the registration/finish line is the Bill Burton Fishing Pier.
 While swimmers are between the two bridges, spectators are encouraged to walk along the fishing pier and cheer for the athletes.
 Kids are also encouraged to enjoy the playground on-site at the registration/finish line area.

-At registration all racers will receive several items including a uniquely colored swim cap indicating which starting wave the swimmer is in, a Technical T-Shirt with the Maryland Freedom Swim logo on it, a gear bag that your pre-race equipment can be stored in and delivered to the finish line for you, and other giveaways from our sponsors.
+At registration all racers will receive several items including a swim cap , a Technical T-Shirt with the Maryland Freedom Swim logo on it, a gear bag that your pre-race equipment can be stored in and delivered to the finish line for you, and other giveaways from our sponsors.

 This is a point-to-point swim.
 Participants will park at the Dorchester County Visitor Center at 2 Rosehill Pl, Cambridge, MD 21613, and will be shuttled over to the start area at the Bill Burton Fishing Pier State Park.
 From there, participants will walk with their starting wave to the start line.
 Swimmers will be able to pass off pre-race clothing, to be transported to the finish line for you.

 Swimmers must prove Open Water Experience OR have certification that they have completed a POOL SWIM of at least ONE MILE in under ONE HOUR.